loredanacirstea/tasks-app/README.md

 * does not display error on insert/update with same username as someone else
 * cannot update the email address
 * remove empty columns from the update & remove buttons, when user is not admin
-* only supports unique taskList for a task

 #### Packages used:
 ##### accounts